superfly/docs/getting-started/troubleshooting.html.md

 ## Health checks failing

-We don't do health checks when you launch your app for the first time, even if you use a pre-configured `fly.toml` file with health checks.
-But on subsequent deploys, health checks can fail for a number of reasons.
+We don't automatically add health checks to your `fly.toml` file when you cerate your app.
+The health checks that you subsequently add to your app can fail for a number of reasons.

 A good first step can be to look at a failed Machine and see what you can figure out.
 To see the specific Machine status, run `fly status --all` to get a list of Machines in your app.
 Find one with state `failed` or `stopped`, then run `fly machine status <machine id>` .
 This will give you a lot more information.
 Make sure you check the exit code, if it’s 0 it means health check failures, if it’s not zero it’s some issue crashing the process.